 Besides, eCommerce players believe that vertical marketplaces and specialty, niche sites26 represent a vast opportunity for Southeast Asia.
 They’re more cost-effective for sellers and can help them reach a targeted audience compared to general marketplaces.

 Market demand influences the types of products you sell.
 Your own interests and expertise, as well as your ability to find the right suppliers, also help determine the product category you enter.

 Whatever you decide to sell, it’s important to find your niche first, instead of just carrying a random assortment of goods.
 Become an expert in that product category and segment.
 Get to know your audience and competitors, build a reliable supplier network, develop targeted content, and determine which eCommerce channels and marketing strategies work best for that niche.
 Monitor major eCommerce sales events and holidays that affect demand for your product.
-Know what tariffs apply and which shipping partners can help you with customs clearance, cross-border shipping, and last-mile delivery.
+Know what tariffs apply and which shipping partners can help you with eCommerce logistics and customs clearance.

 Once you find your niche in Thailand’s eCommerce market, you can focus on growing your business, pleasing your customers, and even expanding your product range in the future.

 To get more insights like this, sign up for our newsletter to get our latest scoop and insights to Southeast Asian e-commerce and the latest logistics tips.